XDgov/data-design-standards/_components/grids.md

   href: "#graticules"

 guidance-always:
-- Render grid lines in a color, such as gray, that doesn’t clutter the data visualization and maintaines enough contrast to be visible.
+- Render grid lines in a color, such as gray, that doesn’t clutter the data visualization and maintains enough contrast to be visible.

 guidance-never:
 - Never overlap data points with grid lines.
 Grid lines should instead be rendered in the background.